sysdiglabs/terraform-google-secure/modules/services/agentless-scan/README.md

 ![permission-diagram.png](permission-diagram.png)

-The following resources will be created in each instrumented project:
+The following resources will be created on each instrumented project:
 - For the **Resource Discovery**: Enable Sysdig to authenticate through a Workload Identity Pool (requires provider, service account, role, and related bindings)  in order to be able to discover the VPC/Instance/Volumes
 - For the **Host Data Extraction**: Enable Sysdig to create a disk copy on our SaaS platform, to be able to extract the data required for security assessment.

-If instrumenting a GCP Organization, ...
-TODO
+Organizational support will be added later on.

 ## Usage